AlexHub2020/Udacity_DisasterResponse_Project/README.md

   - **file "train_classifier.py":** Contains the Machine Learning Processing / Pipeline - loading the SQLite database, creating a ML model by using pipeline and GridSearch, training and testing the model and storing the model as a pickle file.

 **4. How To Interact With My Project** <br>
 The app can be used to classify any messages with regard to 36 categories on disaster events.
-Furthermore the app visualize the training data on disaster messages with two specific plots.
+Furthermore the app visualizes the training data on disaster messages with two specific plots.

 **5.Licensing, Authors, Acknowledgements** <br>
 The basic structure of the flask app (esp. folder templates) was provided by Udacity to create the app and to complete the project.<br>